-The great advantage of living in Prague is that everything is close from here.
+The great advantage of living in Prague is that everything is close to here.
 For example, Dresden Germany is just 2 hours away and that’s why I’ve been 3 times already.
 Dresden is a beautiful historic city in the south of Germany, famous for spectacular Christmas markets.
 All three of my visits were during Christmas time, but each of them was very different.
-This year I went to my first solo trip to Germany’s Dresden and so much has happened.
+This year I went on my first solo trip to Germany’s Dresden and so much has happened.

 Solo tripping was great fun and I talked more about it in my Natalias first solo travel trip and the benefits of it.

 I went to Dresden on Saturday and that was probably not the best idea.
 Only from Prague itself departed 7 busses with tourists in the same direction.
 I was on one of them.

 After the smooth ride, we arrived at the Dresden train station, and let me tell you how awesome that train station was.
 Huge.
 Bright.
 Clean and most importantly with the most amazing Christmas tree ever seen at the train station.
 Seriously my hometown doesn’t have as big and as pretty a Christmas tree as their official one.

 The whole city is so well organized.
 The train station is basically in the city center and even if you’re there for the first time it’s impossible to miss it.
 Just apply my favorite life lesson ever: Fake it till you make it.